13 top recruiting strategies to use in 2024

 3. Target Passive Job Applicants

 Did you know that just 12% of employees are actively looking for a job at any given time?
 While these hot leads may be eager to interact with you, other statistics reveal that the finest prospects are with passive applicants, individuals who aren't actively seeking but will listen if the perfect chance presents itself.
+This is an important corporate recruiting strategy to consider in 2024.

 4. Make Use of Social Media

 It is now an unavoidable truth of business that utilizing social media is a requirement.
 It is a crucial aspect of every company plan, whether it is to establish a brand, establish a following, or communicate with customers.
 This should also apply to your recruiting approach.
 Many organizations, particularly those targeting millennials, are embracing social recruitment to interact with potential recruits.
-Utilizing social media as a resource may also provide you with a goldmine of information that will assist you to develop your recruitment strategy for passive applicants and help you spread the word about that outstanding job posting.
+Utilizing social media as a resource may also provide you with a goldmine of information that will assist you in developing your recruitment strategy for passive applicants and help you spread the word about that outstanding job posting.
 If you use social media as a marketing tool, you'll be able to locate exactly who you're searching for.
 You may share job ads with your whole network via social recruitment, which fosters a two-way dialogue.
 Even if the individuals you contact aren't interested in the position you're looking for, they're likely to know someone who is.

 When searching for the ideal candidates, it's essential to consider using professional platforms such as LinkedIn.
 With its large community of professionals, LinkedIn increases the chances of connecting with candidates who match your job requirements.
 However, manually scouring LinkedIn profiles can be time-consuming, so many HR professionals are turning to software solutions that can streamline this process.
 Using specialized free recruitment CRM database software, you can import candidate profiles directly from LinkedIn.
 This integration allows you to centralize and organize your talent pool efficiently, creating an all-in-one recruitment candidate database.